openmelody/mt-plugin-configassistant/README.md

 * `entry_or_page` - Operates identically to the `entry` type except that it allows the ability to select either an entry or page for the field.

-* `page` - Operates identically to the `entry` type except that it pulls up a list of pages in the selected blog (as opposed to entries).

-* `category` - Produces the ability to select a single category via a drop-down listing.

-* `category_list` - Produces the ability to select multiple categories via a multi-select listing.
-This form of config option accepts the "show_children" option which will toggle the displaying of child categories on and off.

-* `datetime` - Produces a date and time selection dialog for selecting a timestamp.

-* `folder` - Produces the ability to select a single folder via a drop-down listing.

-* `folder_list` - Produces the ability to select a single category via a drop-down listing.
-This form of config option accepts the "show_children" option which will toggle the displaying of child folders on and off.

-* `colorpicker` - Produces a color wheel pop-up for selecting a color or hex value.

-* `link-group` - Produces an ordered list of links manually entered by the user.
-Options of this type will have defined for them an additional template tag to make it easier to loop over the links entered by the user in your templates.
-See "Link Group Template Tags" below.

-* `text-group` - Produces an ordered list of text labels manually entered by the user.
-Options of this type will have defined for them an additional template tag to make it easier to loop over the text items entered by the user in your templates.
-See "Text Group Template Tags" below.

 * `file` - Allows a user to upload a file, which in turn gets converted into an asset.
 An additional field property is supported for file types:
   `destination` which can be used to customize the path/url of the uploaded